 2.3.3 The FI will not issue any payments directly to the designated Employer, the beneficiary, the legal guardian of the beneficiary or the parent of the beneficiary.
 Services provided by legal guardians and/or parent(s) are considered to be “Natural Supports” to the beneficiary.

-2.3.4 The FI will maintain complete and current financial records and supporting documentation to demonstrate that funds have been expended in accordance with the Individual Budget for each beneficiary.
+2.3.4 The FI will maintain complete and current financial records and supporting documentation to support the service that was provided to demonstrate that funds have been expended in accordance with the Individual Budget for each beneficiary.

 2.3.4.1 Funds paid to the FI based upon false or improper claims, including insufficient documentation, will be considered an overpayment by the CMHSP and are subject to reclamation/repayment.